Day 1 UK - Reykjavik

 Day 4 Lake Mývatn - Dettifoss - Egilsstaðir

-Our first stop today is the impressive Goðafoss waterfall, then we’ll continue to the Lake Mývatn area famed for its lava fields, volcanoes and underground caves running with geothermal water.
-Stop at Namaskard to view its dramatic steam jets and boiling sulphur pits and then Dettifoss, to marvel at one of the mightiest waterfalls in Europe, We’ll then travel through part of the interior highland plateau to the beautiful town of Egilsstaðir.
-Located on the eastern bank of the Lagarfljot River, Egilsstaðir is perfect for meandering through the fjords and visiting the small communities that are dotted about.
-Our accommodation is at the Hotel Herad (4-star).
+Our first stop today is the impressive Goðafoss waterfall; then we’ll continue to the Lake Mývatn area - famed for its lava fields, volcanoes and underground caves running with geothermal water.
+Stop at Namaskard to view its dramatic steam jets and boiling sulphur pits and then Dettifoss, to marvel at one of the mightiest waterfalls in Europe.

 Day 5 Egilsstaðir - Hofn

-We head southwards by coach this morning along the rugged and spectacular coastline of the eastern fjords to reach Almannaskard.
+We head southwards this morning along the rugged and spectacular coastline of the eastern fjords to reach Almannaskard.
 The star attraction here is the remarkable Vatnajokull Glacier, the world’s third largest icecap.
-It covers an area of approximately 8100km² and is approximately 1km thick.
-Our hotel is the Hotel Hofn (3-star).
+It covers an area of approximately 8,100 square kilometres and is approximately a kilometre thick.

 Day 9 Reykjavik